Apart from Sergio Leone's spaghetti western movie filming locations, Almeria was the backdrop for many other movies.

 In Carboneras, the north eastern boundary of the Natural Park of Cabo de Gata, our route is paying a visit to the beach Algarrobico, where once stood a village of the most purest oriental taste, a faithful reproduction of the Jordanian city 'Aqaba', to give credibility to the adventures of the film 'Lawrence of Arabia'.
 Here also walked around John Lennon, as the protagonist of the antiwar satire 'How I won the war'.

 Check out the Western Movie Filming Locations, at Mini Hollywood and discover all filmsets used by Sergio Leone for: A Fistful of dollars, For a few Dollars more and The Good the Bad and the Ugly.
 You can actually visit the old Western Towns and feel like a real Cowboy! ..or

-Check tons and tons of movies, clips and commercials shot in Almeria on the following (Spanish) website.
-Click on the image and be surprised!
+Check tons and tons of movies, clips and commercials shot in Almeria on the following (Spanish) websites.
+Click on the images and be surprised!

 or venture further into some awesome location hunting: